apache/iotdb/docs/UserGuide/9-Comparison/TSDB-Comparison.md

 * OpenSOurce:

-  * IoTDB is in Apache incubator.
+  * IoTDB uses Apache License 2.0 and it is in Apache incubator.
   * InfluxDB uses MIT license.
 However, **the cluster version is not open sourced**.
   * OpenTSDB uses LGPL2.1, which **is not compatible with Apache License**.
   * KairosDB uses Apache License 2.0.